-You can also configure your Players to integrate with the AMX Resource Management Suite (RMS) so they can be controlled and monitored from within this application, see the RMS Integration section below for more details.
+Players can be configured to integrate with the AMX Resource Management Suite (RMS) so they can be controlled and monitored from within this application.
+See the RMS Integration section below for more details.

 Live Media - Displaying a Video Stream in the Main Layout Area